 Contrary to popular belief, psoriasis is not contagious.
-The lesions and open wounds may look infectious but the disorder is often a result of genetic factors and other possible triggers like puberty and hormonal changes.1 It is not curable but it can be managed with medication
+The lesions and open wounds may look infectious but the disorder is often a result of genetic factors and other possible triggers like puberty and hormonal changes.1 It is not curable but it can be managed with medication and certain lifestyle changes.

 2. Urine And Pine Tar Were Once Treatments